pagkly/Zed/Investopedia3/Weighted Average Life (WAL).md

 Weighted Average Life (WAL)
 ## What Is Weighted Average Life (WAL)?

-The weighted average life (WAL) is the average length of time that each dollar of unpaid principal on a loan, a [mortgage](https://www.investopedia.com/terms/m/mortgage.asp), or an [amortizing bond](https://www.investopedia.com/terms/a/amortized-bond.asp) remains outstanding.
+The weighted average life (WAL) is the average length of time that each dollar of unpaid principal on a loan, a [[mortgage]](https://www.investopedia.com/terms/m/mortgage.asp), or an [[amortizing bond]](https://www.investopedia.com/terms/a/amortized-bond.asp) remains outstanding.
 Calculating WAL shows an investor, an analyst, or a portfolio manager how many years it will take to receive roughly half of the amount of the outstanding principal.
 The formula is useful in measuring the credit risk associated with fixed-income securities.

 ## Understanding Weighted Average Life (WAL)

-The time weightings used in weighted average life calculations are based on payments to the [principal](https://www.investopedia.com/terms/p/principal.asp).
-In many loans, such as mortgages, each payment consists of payments to principal and payments to [interest](https://www.investopedia.com/terms/m/mortgageinterest.asp).
+The time weightings used in weighted average life calculations are based on payments to the [[principal]](https://www.investopedia.com/terms/p/principal.asp).
+In many loans, such as mortgages, each payment consists of payments to principal and payments to [[interest]](https://www.investopedia.com/terms/m/mortgageinterest.asp).
 In WAL, only the principal payments are considered and these payments tend to get larger over time, with early payments of a mortgage going mostly to interest, while payments made towards the end of the loan are applied mostly to the principal balance of the loan.

 ### Key Takeaways